London art exchange lets collectors buy shares of a Banksy

 My Art Invest opened its doors in East London on Thursday, providing art collectors with a front for an online trading platform where they can buy shares in works by important street artists for as little as 5 pounds ($8).

-“We want to democratize art,” Tom-David Bastok, My Art Invest’s 25-year-old French founder, told Reuters.
+“We want to democratise art,” Tom-David Bastok, My Art Invest’s 25-year-old French founder, told Reuters.
 “For me, it’s very, very, very important that everybody can put a foot in the art market.”

 He called My Art Invest “Gallery 2.0” and indeed, upon entering, would-be buyers are given iPads they can use to check the price and availability of shares, and make purchases.